 Our firm is committed to the growth and development of legal communities that accurately reflect the rich diversity of our communities.
-Since 1991 we have been pleased to offer fellowships to first year law students from a diversity of backgrounds.
-The fellowships provide students a $15,000 academic scholarship and a paid summer associate position immediately following the completion of their first year of law school.
+Since 1991, we have been pleased to offer fellowships to first-year law students from diverse backgrounds.
+The fellowships provide students with a $15,000 academic scholarship and a paid summer associate position, immediately following the completion of their first year of law school.
+There may be an opportunity for our 1L Diversity Fellows to work on-site with the legal department at our clients' offices.
+Generally, these are two-week opportunities during the summer.
+In prior years, our fellows have worked with clients including Adobe, Donuts, Epic Games, Google, Intel, Meta, Microsoft, Nestlé Coffee Partners, Nike, and Uber.

 1L Summer Fellowships: Frequently Asked Questions

 Perkins Coie's 1L Fellowship program is designed to recruit top-notch law students who may eventually begin full-time employment with the firm.
 To that end, you should only apply to the office in the city where you genuinely would like to live and start your practice as an entry-level attorney.
-Candidates may apply to one office only but may apply for more than one fellowship in that office (for example, you may apply for both the Diversity Fellowship and the Patent Fellowship in one office if you qualify for both).
+Candidates may apply to one office only but may apply for multiple fellowships in that office (for example, you may apply for both the Diversity Fellowship and the Patent Fellowship in one office if you qualify for both).

 - What does the firm consider "diverse"?
 Am I "diverse"?

-Our definition of diversity is broad and encompasses race, gender, ethnicity, those who are gay, lesbian, bisexual or of a transgender experience, as well as those of differing social, religious or economic backgrounds, or those who may be underrepresented or perceived to be underrepresented within the law school community or the legal profession.
-If you feel that you are diverse in one or more of these ways, or in another way, please apply and share your unique story with us.
+Our definition of diversity is broad and encompasses students of color, students who identify as LGBTQ+, and students with disabilities.
+If you feel that you are diverse in one or more of these ways, please apply and share your unique story with us.

 - How important are law school grades?